DeboraFA/Glaucoma_binary_classification_undersampling/README.md

 # Glaucoma_binary_classification_undersampling

-Todas as análises foram realizadas na versão Python 3.8.13

-O conjunto de features de cada modelo de extração e suas labels estão disponíveis em https://bityli.com/SfeswYfgS

-Na pasta Classificacao_ML_tradicional estão: modelo de extração de características por métodos de extração tradicional como LBP, HOG, Zernike e filtros de Gabor; e os modelos de transfer learning para extração de características.
-A classificação é realizada com SVM, MLP, XGB e voting.

-Na pasta Classificacao_TransferLearning_DL estão os modelos de transfer learning para extração e classificação das imagens.

-Na pasta CrossDataset estão os modelos com cross dataset, no qual são treinados dois dataset e testado em um dataset diferente.

-No arquivo load_dataset o formato de entrada dos dataset são:

----Diretório
+The analysis were performed in Python version 3.8.13

+The features and labels to each extraction model are available at https://drive.google.com/file/d/13lrwFIE5s1TdEK1hb0ETaszFMrNgkVfD/view?usp=sharing

+In the Classificacao_ML_tradicional folder are: feature extraction model by traditional extraction methods such as LBP, HOG, Zernike, and Gabor filters;
+Furthermore, transfer learning models for feature extractions.
+The classification is done using SVM, MLP, XGB, and voting classifiers.

+In the Classificacao_TransferLearning_DL folder are the transfer learning models for extracting and classifying the images.

+In the CrossDataset folder are models with the cross dataset, in which two datasets are trained and tested on a different dataset.

+In the load_dataset file, the input dataset formats are:

+---Folder

---Classe 1
+--Class 1

--Imagem 1
+-Image 1

--Imagem 2
+-Image 2

 ...

---Classe 2
+--Class 2

--Imagem 1
+-Image 1

--Imagem 2
+-Image 2

-As classes devem possuir o mesmo nome nos diferentes diretórios, as classes foram renomeadas para 0_Normal e 1_Glaucoma em todos os dataset.

-As análises foram realizadas com o merge dos datasets e com o balanceamento entre as classes de dados.
-São utilizados os métodos para selecionar a classe normal/não-glaucoma:
+The classes must have the same name in different directories, the classes have been renamed to 0_Normal and 1_Glaucoma in all datasets.

+The analyzes were performed by merging the datasets and balancing the data classes.
+The methods for selecting the normal/non-glaucoma class are used:
-- Random (separação aleatória)
+- Random
 - Cluster centróide
 - Near Miss